ThatAkani/List-of-Programs/README.md

 [PingPlotter](https://www.pingplotter.com/) - PingPlotter graphs latency and packet loss between your computer and a target website or server.

-[Notepad++](https://notepad-plus-plus.org/) - free (as in "free speech" and also as in "free beer") source code editor and Notepad replacement that supports several languages.

 [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.

 [PuTTY](https://www.putty.org/) - SSH and telnet client for the Windows platform.